 What are the advantages and disadvantages of implants?

 Any individual regardless of age from children to older adults can be considered for an implant.
 You must be in good health and have the proper bone structure and healthy gums for the implant to stay in place.
 People who are unable to wear dentures may also be good candidates.
 If you suffer from chronic problems, such as clenching or bruxism, or systemic diseases, such as diabetes, the success rate for implants decreases dramatically.
 Additionally, people who smoke or drink alcohol may not be good candidates.

 How long does the process take?

-The process can take up to one year to complete.
-The implant must heal in the bone for four to six months before the tooth or teeth can be attached to the implants.
+The process can take six to nine months to complete.
+The implant must heal in the bone for three to six months before the tooth or teeth can be attached to the implants.

 Does it hurt to get an implant?

 This varies from one person to another.
 Most patients experience very little swelling or discomfort which usually ends within one or two days following the surgery.
 Medications will be prescribed for any soreness or discomfort.

 The success rate for dental implants depends on the tooth’s purpose and location in the mouth.
 The success rate is about 95% for those placed in the front of the lower jaw and 85% for those placed in the sides and rear of the upper jaw.